Skip to Content

 I know it doesn’t look pretty, but we are going to color (or paint) over those brown lines.

-8. Next decorate the toilet paper tubes.
+8. Next decorate the toilet paper tubes however you would like.

 The sky is the limit on this!
 Be creative and ask your kids how they want to decorate it.